Voices from Beyond: Plot

-Giorgio Mainardi, a wealthy, middle-aged financier, lies dying in a hospital bed surrounded by his family.
-He has collapsed suddenly, coughing up blood.
-His last word is to his stone-faced family is, "Why?"
-The doctor's diagnosis of Giorgio's death is an internal hemorrhage, possibly from a stomach or intestinal ulcer.
-The following day, Giorgio's daughter Rosie arrives at the Mainardi estate having taken a leave of absence from her college studies to attend the funeral and for the reading of the will.
-Rosie soon finds her entire family squabbling over the estate.
-Giorgio's stepmother Hilda, refuses permission for an autopsy and taunts her elderly husband, Giorgio's father, Paolo, who is near death himself from a recent stroke and is unable to move or speak.
-Meanwhile, Hilda's son Mario is revealed to be having an affair with Giorgio's third wife, Lucy.
-Lucy is only a few years older than Rosie and is apparently the only one of the Mainardi family who shows any compassion for her presence.
+Wealthy, middle-aged financier Giorgio Mainardi lies in a hospital bed surrounded by his family.
+He says "why?" before dying of an internal hemorrhage.
+The following day, Giorgio's daughter Rosie visits the Mainardi estate, having taken a leave of absence from her college studies to attend his funeral and the reading of the will.
+Rosie finds her family squabbling over the estate.
+Giorgio's stepmother Hilda, refuses permission for an autopsy.
+Her elderly husband, Giorgio's father Paolo, is also near death from a recent stroke and cannot move or speak.
+Hilda's son Mario is having an affair with Giorgio's third wife, Lucy.
+Lucy is slightly older than Rosie and is the only one there who shows any compassion for her presence.

 Giorgio's spirit remains conscious after death, and from his buried coffin, he tries to communicate with Rosie.
-He succeeds by entering her dreams and implores her to discover who in the family was responsible for his death.
-However, he tells her to hurry, for as his corpse rots away in the coffin, so does his power to communicate with his daughter.
-At the funeral, each of the family mourners thinks back to their relationship with the dead man.
-Lucy remembers his anger at her frigidity; Mario recalls how Giorgio humiliated and insulted him after he asked for financial help in obtaining a business position; Hilda fumes over the memory of Giorgio ordering the bank not to let her cash the checks from his sick father's account; and Rita, Giorgio's mistress, remembers being spurned when Giorgio rudely broke off their secret affair and decided to go back to his wife.
+He eventually enters Rosie's dreams and implores her to discover who was responsible for his death.
+However, Rosie must hurry, for as his corpse rots away in the coffin, so does his power to communicate with her.
+At the funeral, each mourner thinks back to their relationship with Giorgio.
+Lucy remembers his anger at her frigidity; Mario recalls how Giorgio humiliated and insulted him after he asked for financial help in obtaining a business position; Hilda fumes over the memory of Giorgio ordering the bank not to let her cash the checks from his father's account; and Rita, Giorgio's mistress, remembers being spurned when Giorgio broke off their affair and decided to return to his wife.

-At the reading of the will, bad feelings erupt when it is found that Giorgio has left his entire estate to Rosie.
+At the reading of the will, disputs erupt when it is revealed that Giorgio left his entire estate to Rosie.
 Lucy, however, is allowed to remain at the house.
-But even she is angry because no provision has been made to their child, David, a little boy whom Giorgio believes was not his.
+But even she is angry, as no provision has been made to their child David, whom Giorgio believes was not his.